 Validation request

 Use when evidence is incomplete.
-Ask for product, version, exposure, telemetry, source confirmation, or business-service mapping.
+Ask for product, version, exposure, scanner context, feature state, telemetry scope, source confirmation, or business-service mapping.

 Do Not Send